 This is an extremely important book.
 Everyone should read it, no matter your political stripe.
 It’s about how we have lost our government to the rich, and how this is opposed to the intentions of our founders, who wanted the government to represent the people, all people.
 That’s what Lessig means by the corruption of equality.
 It’s not that individuals in our government are corrupt, at least most of them.
 It’s that the system by which we select those who will govern has been corrupted by the role that money plays in even being qualified to run for office.
 Lessig traces the origins of this, the details of how it works, and why it is corrupting in the sense of denying the equality of representation that the founders intended.
 The details are striking and the arguments that Lessig lays out about the origins and effects are convincing.
 As he is at great pains to point out, this is neither a Democrat or Republican failing, it is a failing of the system that has evolved, and it works to the disadvantage of both parties.
 One outcome is the vetocracy that we currently endure, a Congress that can no longer get much of anything done.
 In the later chapters he lays out his ideas of what we can do about it, stressing all along the urgency of actually doing something.
 As he points out, the real victims of this situation are our children, who will inherit the results of the mess we have created.
 But he argues that even we older, well-taken-care-of citizens need to help to energize the young to act.
 He is optimistic.
 I wonder what he’s thinking today in the era of Trump.

-While the present age is definitely not the first time that “fake news” has circulated, as the authors point out with an amusing initial story about xxxx, it has gained considerable prominence in our current era of undisciplined social media and other sketchy information sources.
+While the present age is definitely not the first time that “fake news” has circulated, as the authors point out with an amusing initial story about the vegetable lamb, it has gained considerable prominence in our current era of undisciplined social media and other sketchy information sources.
 It certainly plagued the 2016 election and the subsequent Trump administration.
-But was the authors show, there is a long history of such matters, and they develop some interesting conceptual tools for understanding how it can happen.
+But as the authors show, there is a long history of such matters, and they develop some interesting conceptual tools for understanding how it can happen.
 Their first three chapters focus mostly on examples from science, including the ozone hole that led to the banishment of fluorocarbons, the linking of tobacco to lung cancer, and global warming.
 In all of these cases, there were active campaigns to denigrate the mostly sound scientific findings.
 These various stories are described in detail, and their conceptual schemas brought to bear in trying to understand them.
 The fourth and final chapter focuses on the “fake news” phenomena of the very recent past, again using their conceptual tools to try to make sense of how these things can happen.
 Overall, it’s a compelling analysis, and they make an effort to make it widely understandable, even if their style is closer to academic than mainstream media.
 But it’s well worth the read.

 David Wallace-Wells.
 The Uninhabitable Earth: Life After Warming.
 New York: Tim Duggan Books, 2019.